 The service fee applies to developers who sell digital content, which is less than 3 percent of the developers on Google Play.
 It means that 97 percent of developers can distribute their apps and utilize all of Google developer tools and services at no cost.

 Google has moved beyond a single service fee model as developers operate in different industries requiring different support levels to build sustainable businesses.

 Effective July 1, 2021, Google reduced the service fee on the first $1 million in annual developer earnings to 15 percent.

 On October 21, the company announced further changes to Google Play’s service fee model, cutting fees for subscriptions from 30 percent to 15 percent and further reducing the fee for specific verticals of apps in the Play Media Experience Program to as low as 10 percent.

-The Alliance of Digital India Foundation (ADIF) said that this move gives developers a short-term relief for their anxiety.
+The Alliance of Digital India Foundation (ADIF) said that this move gives developers short-term relief from their anxiety.

 “The reality is that app owners have been in a very tough spot as they are unsure if they should unwillingly comply with Google’s new policies and be hopeful of a Competition Commission of India’s (CCI) intervention on the interim relief petition for maintaining the status quo.
 Google’s deadline extension certainly gives them more time but doesn’t take away their uncertainty,” said Sijo Kuruvilla George, Executive Director, ADIF.

-App developers, especially those selling digital goods and services, have been unhappy and vocal about their objections to the policy ever since it was announced back in September 2020.
+App developers, especially those selling digital goods and services, have been unhappy and vocal about their objections to the policy since it was announced in September 2020.